zatoichi-engineer/blog/_posts/2017-11-06-seccomp-bpf.md

 ![Boxplot]({{ "/assets/images/seccomp-ffmpeg-boxplot.png" | absolute_url }})

 The results do not show an increase in the time necessary to encode the example file.
-The reduction in mean amount of time may be a result of a reduced number of samples in the experiment.
+The reduction in the mean may be a result of a reduced number of samples in the experiment.

 Unsatisfied with this result, a second experiment was run.
 In this experiment,